 Computer programs, as products of human intelligence, can thus appear to be intelligent themselves.
 But effective computer simulations almost always are exploiting some significant human understanding of the underlying mathematical ideas.
 Computer algorithms that can differentiate knotted string from simple heaps depend on very complex and recently developed (twentieth century) geometric ideas – though a person can often test the string with simple manual manipulation or common sense.

 - Rewards and punishments depend on the existence of minds.
 Dog training typically involves rewards.
 Dogs have minds.
 But, for nonsentient entities, the concept of “reward” is simply inappropriate.
-You do not “reward” water for running down the drain the right way, or for your car for a good performance.
+You do not “reward” water for running down the drain the right way, or your car for a good performance.
 You do not “punish” hurricanes to deter them from destroying cities.

 - Talking about “reward” in the context of a computer algorithm as though the computer scientists are meaning anything like “reward” in human beings is misleading.